Hire an Intern or Co-op Student

 Students are eligible for EPIP once they have completed a minimum of 84 credit units toward their degree, which for most students is at the end of their 3rd year of study.
 The student must have maintained a minimum 65% average over their two most recent semesters.
 Interns are available from the following majors:

 - Engineering Physics

 All EPIP opportunities can be advertised through the SECC's job posting system.
 To post an opportunity, click the green button above.

 On-campus interview rooms are available for $100 per day.
-EPIP employers get free access to the SECC's online interview scheduling tool.Book Interview Rooms
+EPIP employers get free access to interview scheduling assistance from the SECC when interviewing on campus.Book Interview Rooms

 Start Date and Length

 January, May or September Starts... what is the difference?